VaniaCortez/VaniaCortez.GitHub.io/WorldBankIDA.md

 ## The Data

-The data was obtained through this link [World Bank - IDA Statements](https://finances.worldbank.org/Loans-and-Credits/IDA-Statement-Of-Credits-and-Grants-Historical-Dat/tdwh-3krx)
+The dataset was obtained through this link [World Bank - IDA Statements](https://finances.worldbank.org/Loans-and-Credits/IDA-Statement-Of-Credits-and-Grants-Historical-Dat/tdwh-3krx)

 ## The Analysis

-*What is the average principal amount loan to countries?*
+*What is the average principal amount of a loan to a country?*

 The amount of an IDA loan is typically determined based on the country's poverty level, the size of its economy, and the nature of the project being financed.
 IDA loans are typically larger for poorer countries and for projects with high development impact.

 The average principal amount of a loan from IDA varies depending on the specific needs and circumstances of the country.

-Based on the data, the average principal amount loan to countries is approximately $43.54M.
+Based on the data, the average principal amount of a loan to a country is around $43.54 million.

 <img src="images/IDA 1.png?raw=true"/>

-*What are the top 5 countries with the most transactions per country?*
+*What are the top 5 countries with the most transactions?*

 Our data shows that India has the most transactions of any country, with a total of 58,779 transactions.
-Followed by Bangladesh, Pakistan, Tanzania, and Yemen, the South Asia region is also the top region with most transactions.
+Followed by Bangladesh, Pakistan, Tanzania, and Yemen.
+The South Asia region is also the top region with most transactions.

 It's important to note that the number of transactions is just one factor that can be used to measure the level of development assistance a country receives.
 Other factors, such as the total amount of financing provided, the specific sectors and projects supported, and the impact of the assistance on the country's development, may also be important considerations.